AMwolf9000/Dark-Eye/README.md

         then go to chrome -> manage extensions -> turn on dev mode (top right) -> load unpacked and select the root folder which has the files in it.

-Firefox: Use branchs Firefox-stable instead
+Firefox: Use branch Firefox-stable instead